reactive-python/reactpy-django/docs/src/reference/hooks.md

 ---

+## Database Hooks

+---

-## Use Query
+### Use Query

-This hook is used to execute functions in the background and return the result, typically to [read](https://www.sumologic.com/glossary/crud/) data the Django ORM.
+Execute functions in the background and return the result, typically to [read](https://www.sumologic.com/glossary/crud/) data from the Django ORM.

 The [default postprocessor](../reference/utils.md#django-query-postprocessor) expects your query function to `#!python return` a Django `#!python Model` or `#!python QuerySet`.
-The postprocessor needs to be changed to execute other types of queries.
+This needs to be changed or disabled to execute other types of queries.

 Query functions can be sync or async.